abaikov/diflow-js/README.md

 diflow-js is built around the **Command/Query Responsibility Segregation** (CQRS) pattern and the principle of keeping all side-effects behind well-typed adapters.
 The library ships a handful of minimal primitives—no decorators, no Reflect-metadata, <1 kB gzipped—that you can compose into rich, dependency-injected data flows that work the same way in the browser, Node, or serverless.

+> **Primary Goal – Source Visibility**
+> Whenever a module mutates state through a command, diflow-js lets you see *every* possible source of that change at a glance.
+Each command includes a strongly-typed, human-readable `source` field injected by `CommandSource`, so mutation origins stay explicit, traceable, and easy to audit in large codebases.

 If you are new to CQRS or dependency-injected flows, start with the **Quick Start**; afterwards dive into the **API Reference** where every class and interface is documented with code samples.